bshepherdson/risque16/encoding.md

 | `$e` | `BGT label` | 1 or 2 | Branch if `Z` clear, and `N` and `V` match (signed greater than) |
 | `$f` | `BLE label` | 1 or 2 | Branch if `Z` set, or `N` and `V` differ (signed less than or equal) |

-A branch offset is needed that signals we're using the long form.

-Using 0 doesn't work, it can cause an infinite loop.
-If the actual target is the next word, the diff would be 0 but we need to use the long form.
-That makes the offset 1, not 0.
-Then we can use the short form, etc.

-So instead we use -1.
-That would loop back to the branch itself, but that can be encoded as the long form without trouble.

 Branches take 1 cycle on success in short form.
-Long-form success, or failure in either form, takes 2 cycles.
+Long form takes 1 extra cycle.
+Failure in either form costs 1 extra cycle.
+(That is, a failed long-form branch costs 3 cycles.)